THE TRAVEL YOGI

 - Journey to the Andean home of the Quechua community

-- Today we will spend the morning learning and helping with traditional farming, weaving and other community activities according to the season’s needs
+- Today we will spend the morning with the local women and men participating in traditional farming, weaving and other community activities (according to the season’s needs)

 - Enjoy the fruits of the morning’s labor and lunch with new friends

 - This afternoon we’ll head to a secluded location to be a part of a healing sound bath

 - Evening out in one of our favorite restaurants in the Sacred Valley

 - Sunrise open-hearts-and-minds yoga

 - Travel to the earthwork terraces of Moray and discover the ingenuity of the Incas

 - Hike from Moray to Maras Village following a trail traditionally used for local farmers and their animals